nitayalon/nitayalon.github.io/_publications/2010-10-01-paper-title-number-2.md

 permalink: /publication/tom_and_paranoia_icml_workshop
 excerpt: ''
 date: 2023-07
-venue: 'ICML first ToM workshop'
+venue: 'First Workshop on Theory of Mind in Communicating Agents'
 paperurl: 'https://openreview.net/pdf?id=gB9zrEjhZD'
-citation: 'Alon et al. (2023). &quot;Between prudence and paranoia: Theory of Mind gone right, and wrong.&quot; <i>ICML first ToM workshop</i>.'
+citation: 'Alon et al. (2023). &quot;Between prudence and paranoia: Theory of Mind gone right, and wrong.&quot; <i>First Workshop on Theory of Mind in Communicating Agents</i>.'
 ---
 In this work (accepted as an oral talk), we explored how deep recursive opponent modeling (high level of theory of mind) leads to paranoia like behaviour in mixed motive games.